Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Results

 In Figure \ref{fig:diagram_DEGWF} we illustrate the influence of the intersite Coulomb repulsion on the stability of the paired phase within the DE-GWF method.
-As one can see, the upper critical doping for the disappearance of the superconducting phase in DE-GWF approach decreases again significantly when the $V$ term is included, as it is in the SGA.
-One of the differences between the two considered methods is that inclusion of the higher order contributions leads to the modification of the so-called \emph{non-BCS region} which is manifested by the kinetic energy gain at the transition to the SC phase.
+As one can see, the upper critical doping for the disappearance of the superconducting phase decreases significantly when the $V$ term is included, similarly to the case of the SGA calculations.
+One of the differences between the two considered methods is that the inclusion of the higher order contributions leads to the appearance of the so-called non-BCS region in the considered model which is manifested by the kinetic energy gain at the transition to the SC phase.
 The kinetic energy gain is defined by

 where $E^{SC}_{G}$ and $E^{PM}_{G}$ correspond to the kinetic energies in SC and normal (paramagnetic, PM) phases, respectively.
-In the \emph{BCS-like region} $\Delta{E}_{\textrm{kin}}>0$, which is also true for the BCS theory of the phonon-mediated superconductivity, whereas $\Delta{E}_{\textrm{kin}}<0$ for the non-BCS region.
-It should be noted that the non-BCS behavior has been detected experimentally \cite{Deutscher2005,Giannetti2011} for the underdoped samples, and shows the necessity of both including the higher orders to describe some important aspects of cuprate physics and using the extended model in a quantitative manner.
-We show here also that the intersite Coulomb repulsion promotes the non-BCS behavior by pushing it to higher doping values (cf. Fig. \ref{fig:diagram_DEGWF}).
+In the BCS-like region $\Delta{E}_{\textrm{kin}}>0$, which is also true for the BCS theory of the phonon-mediated superconductivity, whereas $\Delta{E}_{\textrm{kin}}<0$ for the non-BCS region.
+It should be noted that the non-BCS behavior has been detected experimentally \cite{Deutscher2005,Giannetti2011} for the underdoped samples of the cuprate compounds.
+This very feature speaks for the necessity of including the higher orders to describe this important aspects of cuprate superconductivity.
+We show here also that the intersite Coulomb repulsion promotes the non-BCS behavior by pushing it to higher doping values (cf. Fig. \ref{fig:diagram_DEGWF} a).
 Therefore, even though the intersite Coulomb interaction has a destructive effect by diminishing the condensation energy (cf. Fig.~\ref{fig:diagram_DEGWF} $b)$, it extends the region of the non-BCS state at the same time.
-In Figures \ref{fig:diagram_DEGWF} $b$ and $c$ we plot explicitly the contributions to the condensation energy that originates from either the intersite Coulomb repulsion term ($V$) or the exchange interaction term ($J$), respectively.
-The Coulomb repulsion term increases the energy of SC phase with respect to the normal (PM) state which means that it has a negative influence on the pairing strength.
-The opposite is true for the effect of the exchange term.
+In Figures \ref{fig:diagram_DEGWF} $b$ and $c$ we plot explicitly the contributions to the condensation energy that originates from either the intersite Coulomb repulsion term (b) or the exchange interaction term (c), respectively.
+The intersite Coulomb repulsion term increases the energy of SC phase with respect to the normal (PM) state which means that it has a negative influence on the pairing strength.
+The opposite is true for the case of the exchange term.